fsfe/reuse-docs/spec/spec.md

 The `SPDX-Copyright` tag MUST be followed by a copyright notice as described in <!-- FIXME: Refer to an internal section -->.

-Instead of the `SPDX-Copyright` tag, the word `Copyright` or the symbol `©` MAY be used, in which case a colon is not needed.
+Instead of the `SPDX-Copyright` tag, the symbol `©`, or the word `Copyright` MAY be used, in which case a colon is not needed..

 The `SPDX-License-Identifier` tag MUST be followed by a valid SPDX License Expression describing the licensing of the file (example: